Acceptance of the first three ecumenical councils

 What it is: This belief affirms the normative authority of the councils of Nicaea (325), Constantinople I (381), and Ephesus (431).

-How the tradition understands it: These councils are seen as valid expressions of the apostolic faith regarding God, Christ, and the Church.
-They structure the doctrinal orthodoxy received by the Oriental Orthodox churches.
+How the tradition understands it: These councils are seen as a valid expression of the apostolic faith about God, Christ, and the Church.
+They structure the doctrinal orthodoxy received by the Eastern Orthodox churches.

-Textual or traditional basis: The Nicene-Constantinopolitan Creed, patristic reception, and the conciliar decisions of these gatherings are central.
+Textual basis or tradition: The Nicene-Constantinopolitan Creed, patristic reception, and the conciliar decisions of these meetings are central.

-Historical context: Acceptance of these three councils stands in contrast to the non-reception of Chalcedon and the later councils of the Chalcedonian imperial axis.
+Historical context: Acceptance of these three councils contrasts with the non-reception of Chalcedon and the later councils of the Chalcedonian imperial axis.

-Common objections: Critics ask why the same conciliar logic would not extend to Chalcedon and the councils that followed.
+Common objections: Critics ask why the same conciliar logic would not extend to Chalcedon and the following councils.

-Internal variations: Acceptance of these three councils is broadly stable throughout the communion.
+Internal variations: Acceptance of the three councils is broadly stable throughout the whole communion.

 Supportive